 The Board of Directors meets on average six times per year.
 The minimum number of serving Directors is 5 and maximum is 9.
 A quorum of four people is required for Board Meetings; a quorum of five people is required for General Meetings.
-The Butler Gallery maintains three sub-committees of the Board: the Exhibition Programming Sub-Committee meets bi-annually and includes board member Aideen Barry, director Anna O'Sullivan and one external member, an invited Visual Arts Expert; the Audit/HR Sub-Committee meets 3-5 times annually and includes board members Beatrice Kelly (Chair), Ian Coulter (Secretary) and board members Eamonn Carroll and Kathleen Moran; the Fundraising sub-committee meets 6 times a year and includes Kathleen Moran, Eamonn Carroll and Emily-Ann Gilligan.
+The Butler Gallery maintains three sub-committees of the Board: the Exhibition Programming Sub-Committee meets bi-annually and includes board member Aideen Barry, director Anna O'Sullivan and one external member, an invited Visual Arts Expert; the Audit/Risk/HR Sub-Committee meets 3-5 times annually and includes board members Ian Coulter, Eamonn Carroll and former Chair/board member Beatrice Kelly; the Fundraising sub-committee meets 6 times a year and includes Kathleen Moran, Eamonn Carroll and Emily-Ann Gilligan.

-In 2021 we took on Mary Nevin as Visitor Services Assistant to cover maternity leave for Maire de Leastar.
-We hired Geni Murphy as a part-time Marketing Executive and established an annual contract with Insight HR for HR services.
+In 2022, we hired Sandra McInerney, Sarah Cogley and Aoife Doherty as part-time Visitor Services Assistants.
+We hired Ashling Slye as part-time in-house Accountant and established a contract with Insight HR for annual HR services.
+We hired SimplyfyHR for a short-term contract for overall HR Review of Butler Gallery staffing.
 The Board and Staff of Butler Gallery are committed to compliance with The Governance Code and Guiding Principles for Fundraising.
 A Timeline for the full implementation of The Governance Code has been developed.